benisai/Openwrt-Monitoring/README.md

 </pre>

-Collectd -- After installing collectd on the router, you will need to configure the plugins such as ping and firewall via luci: -> statistics -> collectd. (make sure to configure the firewall like shown below).
+Collectd -- After installing collectd on the router, you will need to configure the plugins such as ping and firewall via luci

-Also make sure to configure your output, it has to point to your collectd-exporter.
+* make sure to configure your output, it has to point to your collectd-exporter.
+* -> statistics -> collectd. (make sure to configure the firewall like shown below).
 ![Collectd firewall](https://github.com/benisai/Openwrt-Monitoring/blob/main/screenshots/CollectD1-firewall.PNG)